Conditioned Ignorance, The New Social Trend

 (Hinduwebsite Editorial - Exploring Truth Amidst Illusions and Distortions)

-Conditioned ignorance is the modern and rampant phenomena across all cultures and nations.
-It helps you minimize the complexity of life, but keeps you in perpetual ignorance of certain values and vital aspects of life, without which you will become a cog in the invisible machinery of influence and propaganda and remain a mental prisoner of certain commercial interests, beliefs and made up grievances.
+Conditioned ignorance is the new modern phenomenon, which is self-evident in many countries and cultures.
+It helps people minimize the complexity of life, but keeps them in perpetual ignorance of certain values, problems and areas of knowledge, without which they become cogs in the wheel of life and remain prisoners of commercial, political and ideological interests, beliefs and values.

 In today's world we have eradicated many such problems.
 People now have more opportunities and choices to become educated, even in their old age.
 School education is free in almost all countries.
 Compulsory education of children is enforced by many governments.
 Loans, subsidies, and scholarships are available to students to pursue their college education.
 They can also go abroad to pursue higher education.
 Those who want to improve their knowledge can access a lot of free information on the Internet and public libraries to know about the world, people, and their professions.
 Evening schools and long distance education enable working people to pursue education even while working.